-The approach for Revaluation 2017 will use local rental tone enhanced by a percentage that reflects the additional cost of the rateable cold store elements in comparison with a standard ambient warehouse.
+The approach for Revaluation 2023 will use local rental tone enhanced by a percentage that reflects the additional cost of the rateable cold store elements in comparison with a standard ambient warehouse.

-The local tone rate should be adjusted in terms of the SAA Industrial Practice Note 1 (Valuation of Factories, Warehouses, Workshops and Stores) to reflect variations such as wall-head height.
+The local tone rate should be adjusted in terms of the SAA Industrial Practice Note 1 (Comparative Principle) to reflect variations such as wallhead height.
 End allowances, as described, are appropriate.
 In particular, the local tone rate should be adjusted, if necessary, to exclude heating.
 Note however that the percentage additions that follow reflect the difference between the basic constructional form of a cold store and a standard SAA specification ambient warehouse.
 No adjustments should therefore be made to reflect for example an un-insulated building followed by the cold store addition.